Skip to main content

 4. The Unit shall also handle and respond to all enquiries submitted to it through the Internal Reporting System that are within its purview.

-At the request of the whistleblower, the grievance or report may also be presented in a face-to-face meeting with the Unit’s staff to be held no later than seven days of the request.
+At the request of the whistleblower, the grievance or report may also be presented in a face-to-face meeting with professionals from the Compliance division to be held within a period of no later than seven days from the request.

 2. In any case, those who submit a grievance or report through the Internal Reporting Channels shall be informed, in a clear and accessible manner, of the existence of external reporting channels to the competent authorities and, where appropriate, to the institutions, bodies or entities of the European Union.